Korean Air Lines Flight 007: Aftermath

 In a March 15, 2001, interview, Valery Kamensky, then Commander of the Soviet Far East Military District Air Defense Force and direct superior to General Kornukov, opined that such a shoot-down of a civilian passenger plane could not happen again in view of the changing political conditions and alliances.
 In this interview, Kamensky stated, "It is still a mystery what happened to the bodies of the crew and passengers on the plane.
 According to one theory, right after the detonation of the rocket, the nose and tail section of the jumbo fell off and the mid-fuselage became a sort of wind tunnel so the people were swept through it and scattered over the surface of the ocean.
 Yet in this case, some of the bodies were to have been found during the search operations in the area.
 The question of what actually happened to the people has not been given a distinct answer."

-On September 1, 2003, commenting on the 20th anniversary of the shoot-down article in RIA Novosti, Mikhail Prozumentshchikov, Deputy Director of the Russian State Archives of Recent History disclosed that the Soviet naval forces in the search for KAL 007 in international waters, already "knew better where [it] had been downed" while conducting their search and that nothing was found "especially as the USSR was not particularly interested."
+Two memorials honor the victims of KAL 007.
+In Cape Sōya, Hokkaido, the Tower of Prayer, a 90-foot structure with 269 white stones, each representing the victims.
+In Seoul, South Korea, the KAL Memorial Tower, a granite monument at the National Mang-Hyang Cemetery, honors the victims.

-In 2015, Japan's Ministry of Foreign Affairs declassified diplomatic documents which revealed that two months after the catastrophe, a high-ranking official of the U.S. administration confidentially informed Japan's diplomats that the Soviet Union had mistaken the aircraft for an American reconnaissance plane.
+On September 1, 2003, commenting on the 20th anniversary of the shoot-down article in RIA Novosti, Mikhail Prozumentshchikov, Deputy Director of the Russian State Archives of Recent History, disclosed that the Soviet naval forces in the search for KAL 007 in international waters, already "knew better where [it] had been downed" while conducting their search and that nothing was found "especially as the USSR was not particularly interested."

 Korean Air still flies from John F. Kennedy International Airport in New York City to Seoul.
 However, the flight no longer stops at Anchorage or flies to Gimpo International Airport as it now flies directly to Incheon International Airport.
-Flight number 007 has been retired since, using flight numbers for two separate flights as 82, 85 and 250.
-As of October 2025, the separate flights were using a Boeing 777 and a Boeing 747-8I.
+Flight number 007 has been retired since, using flight numbers for 3 separate flights as 82, 86 and 250.
+As of October 2025, the separate flights are being served using Boeing 777F for flight 250 as a cargo flight, a Boeing 777-300er for flight 86 and an Airbus A380 for flight 82.